 - Other enhancements of fisheries resources in the Upper Kern Basin upstream from Isabella Lake in Kern and Tulare Counties

-Grants to support these projects have totaled over $1.2 million since the Fund’s inception.
-Read about funded projects below:
+Grants to support a wide variety of projects since the Fund’s inception total close to $1.7 million.
+Read about these funded projects below:

 Impact of Our Grantmaking